xpdustry/imperium/README.md

 Fortunately for you, a docker-compose file is provided with everything.
 You will simply have to run `docker-compose up -d` once.

-> RabbitMQ has a web front-end at http://localhost:15672, you can login with guest:guest.
+> RabbitMQ has a web front-end at http://localhost:15672, you can log in with guest:guest.

 ### Mindustry